space space space space space

 ... by mid morning the wind had died down and there was considerably less debris flying around.
 The sights were something to behold, we couldn't imagine the forces that had buckled the tunnel frameworks and displaced the steel legs that had been concreted into the ground:

 A subsequent assessment of the damage revealed that the wind had blown directly as a broadside into the southern-most tunnel.
 The wind had then funneled over the top of that tunnel and slammed into the next one with such force it was equivalent to that required to lift a jumbo jet.
-You can see the direction in which the framwork has been forced - goodness knows where the polythene disappeared to!
+You can see the direction in which the framework has been forced - goodness knows where the polythene disappeared to!

-You can even see some of our hosta collection (as it was then) still in the ground with their labels!
+You can even see some of our hosta collection (as it was then) still in the ground with their labels

 This damage lead to the eventual building of a huge collection tunnel that runs the length, and along the back of, the three polythene tunnels.
 Clad in netting, the collection tunnel is designed to act as a wind break whilst providing as close to a natural canopy as possible with man-made materials.
 Bringing our collection plants on in this tunnel means they will exhibit their characteristics as naturally as possible whilst being under cover.